lordmulder/HashSet/README.md

 * `load_factor`
   The load factor to be applied to the hash set.
 The given load factor will be clipped to the **0.1** to **1.0** range.
 Generally, the default load factor (0.8) offers a good trade-off between performance and memory usage.
 Higher load factors decrease the memory overhead, but also may increase the time required for insert, lookup and remove operations.
 If this parameter is less than or equal to *zero*, the *default* load factor is used.

+* `seed`
+  The "seed" value that is used to tweak the internal hash computation.
+The application should set this parameter to a value that is hard to predict and that is unlikely to repeat (e.g., a high-resolution timer is suitable here).

 #### Return value